 Research procedures that may include risks beyond that ordinarily encountered by subjects.
-Greater than minimal risk studies required Convened/Full Board Review.
+Greater than minimal risk studies require Convened/Full Board Review.

 Human Subjects or Participants

 Individuals whose physiological or behavioral characteristics and responses are the object of study in a research project.
-Under federal regulations, human participants are defined as: living individual(s) about whom an investigator conducting research obtains: (1) data through intervention or interaction with the individual; or (2) identifiable private information.
+Under federal regulations, human participants are defined as: living individual(s) about whom an investigator conducting research obtains: (1) obtains information through intervention or interaction with the individual or (2) Obtains, uses, studies, analyzes, or generates identifiable private information.

 The on-line program used by CUNY-Affiliated Researchers to submit new, continuing, and amended IRB Applications.
 For access to IDEATE click here.